 - Knowledge is in your head and references are for confirmation.
 During an open book examination, you do not have sufficient time to look up every aspect.
 If you try to do so you will not have time to fully complete the examination.
 This is especially true if you search for the same small piece of information in more than one reference book.
-You must be able to understand and answer the question without using reference books for every single question.
-Only use the reference books if you are unsure of the answer to a question, or if you need confirmation and fine detail. - Allocate the available time proportionally to the various sections.
-This might seem to be a very basic concept, but it is an area where candidates often fall short.
+You must be able to understand and answer the question without using reference books for every question.
+Only use the reference books if you are unsure of the answer to a question, or if you need confirmation and/or fine detail. - Allocate the available time proportionally to questions.
+This might seem to be a very basic concept, but it is an area where interns often fall short.
 Prior to the examination, calculate the time allowed per mark.
-Once you receive the paper quickly calculate how much time should be allocated to each section.
-Adhere to this guideline.
 If you have not completed a question within your allocated time allowance move on to the next question.
 You can come back to a question with which you are having difficulties.
 Rather complete those questions where you are confident of the answers and then spend time on questions where you will have to search for information.

 - Read the questions carefully.
 Read the entire question slowly and ensure that you understand the question fully before you select your answer.
-Candidates often see a phrase in a question, decide that they know 'all about that' and select an answer accordingly, whereas if they had spent time reading the entire question, they would have realised their answers were irrelevant. - Calculations is your answer realistic?
+Interns often see a phrase in a question, decide that they know 'all about that' and select an answer accordingly, whereas if they had spent time reading the entire question, they would have realised their answers were irrelevant. - Calculations is your answer realistic?
 On completion of a calculation look critically at your answer: Is it realistic?
 Ensure that you bring a working calculator to the exam. - Finally have a good night's sleep before the examination and try to relax and enjoy the experience.
-Your performance will improve if your stress levels are low.
+Your performance will likely improve if your stress levels are low.

-(h) Examination results
+(i) Examination results